altankurt/time-tracker/README.md

 - **Index Page Design Overhaul**
   - A comprehensive redesign of the Index page is planned, including the consolidation of styles into global CSS for a cleaner code structure.

+- **Central Loading GIF**
+  - A GIF for loading is planned to be added, which will appear in the center of the page to enhance the user experience during loading times.

 ## Installation